NOBULL designs its footwear according to one guiding principle: if it’s bullshit, don’t do it.

 NOBULL vs. Nike® Metcon

-Often compared to the Outwork, the Nike Metcon is a cross-training shoe, has a similar drop (four to six millimeters, depending on the model), and customers speak highly of its sturdiness.
-The main difference between the Metcon and the Outwork is that the Metcon has more padding in its insole and heel, which makes it more suited to short runs (400–800 meters) and explosive, jumping exercises (e.g. plyometrics) than serious strength training.
+Often compared to the Outwork, the Nike Metcon is a cross-training shoe with a similar drop (4–6mm).
+The main difference is more padding in the Metcon’s insole and heel, making it more suited to short runs and jumping exercises than serious strength training.
+The Outwork’s leaner design is better for heavy lifting.
+Some users report Metcon outsole wear and upper fraying; Outwork’s materials tend to last longer.

 NOBULL vs. Reebok® Nano